 While working as a new reporter covering the cop beat, Cheri met and fell in love with Gerry Bustos, her husband.
-He is now a captain with the Rock Island County Sheriff's Office and Commander of the Quad-City Bomb Squad.
+He is now the Sheriff of Rock Island County.
 They have three sons, Nick, Joey, and Tony, who with his wife Amanda, have made Cheri and Gerry the proud grandparents of Keiton and Briley.

 Cheri eventually left journalism to work for a non-profit health system, where she fought to improve access to care for area families and help the disadvantaged navigate the health care system.